DylanThomasShine/acoustra_manager/README.md

 - Blogs and Tasks can be sorted by category.
 - People can search for Blogs and Tasks with the search bar.
 - Users have access to their profile, with an overview of all their Blogs and Tasks.
-- Blogs and Tasks include information the user wishes to share or quries they want answered.
+- Blogs and Tasks include information the user wishes to share or queries they want answered.

 #### 4. Signup, login and logout
 - People can create a new account on the web application.